-Milieudefensie | Friends of the Earth Netherlands is a key player in the Dutch climate justice movement.
+Milieudefensie | Friends of the Earth Netherlands is a key player in the Dutch climate movement.
 In our new strategy we focus on putting pressure on 30 of the largest CO2 emitting multinationals with a basis in The Netherlands.

-We will not stop until all major corperate polluters adopt effective climate plans that are in line with the 1.5°C scenario of the Paris Agreement.
+We will not stop until all major corporate polluters adopt effective climate plans that are in line with the 1.5°C scenario of the Paris Agreement.
 To achieve this, we use all the tools that we have: our success in the Shell court case, our reputation and credibility in the public debate, our strong research capacity, our connections with policy-makers and our broad national and international support base.

 As major polluters prioritize their shareholder interests over the public interest and actively obstruct change, we adapt our strategy accordingly—to build our own countervailing power.

->Read more in our General Policy Plan Summary 2016-2025
+Read more in our Policy Framework Summary 2025-2030

 Our website uses cookies to ensure the use and functionality of this website.
 Read more about our cookie policy